ooichu/tec/README.md

 Configuration
 -------------

-When `tec` is started, the `main.lsp` script is executed, which should contain the game code.
-Other scripts can be loaded in `main.lsp` using the `(load "script.lsp")` function.

-Once `main.lsp` is loaded, the following **constants** are expected to be defined in global scope:
+When `tec` is started, main game script is executed.
+Other scripts can be loaded from main using the `(load "script.elis")` function.
+Once is loaded, the following **constants** are expected to be defined in global scope:

 | Constant |                                      Value                                      |
 |----------|---------------------------------------------------------------------------------|